b-stha/athena-desktop/README.md

 # Athena Desktop

 Athena Desktop is the Windows desktop client for Athena, written in C#.
-It is part of a solo semester and personal project to build a Raspberry Pi-hosted assistant for smart-home and PC control.

 ## Architecture